zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 }
 ```

-This is not very hard to fix.
 The first thing we will do is to break out the guard from the `blacklist` function into a modifier and add that modifier to the function, giving us this:

 ```
 modifier isOwner {